krahets/hello-algo/en/docs/chapter_array_and_linkedlist/array.md

 === "C#"

     ```csharp title="array.cs"
-    [class]{array}-[func]{Extend}
+    /* Extend array length */
+    int[] Extend(int[] nums, int enlarge) {
+        // Initialize an array with extended length
+        int[] res = new int[nums.Length + enlarge];
+        // Copy all elements from the original array to the new array
+        for (int i = 0; i < nums.Length; i++) {
+            res[i] = nums[i];
+        }
+        // Return the extended new array
+        return res;
+    }
     ```

 === "Go"

     ```go title="array.go"
-    [class]{}-[func]{extend}
+    /* Extend array length */
+    func extend(nums []int, enlarge int) []int {
+        // Initialize an array with extended length
+        res := make([]int, len(nums)+enlarge)
+        // Copy all elements from the original array to the new array
+        for i, num := range nums {
+            res[i] = num
+        }
+        // Return the extended new array
+        return res
+    }
     ```

 === "Swift"

     ```swift title="array.swift"
-    [class]{}-[func]{extend}
+    /* Extend array length */
+    func extend(nums: [Int], enlarge: Int) -> [Int] {
+        // Initialize an array with extended length
+        var res = Array(repeating: 0, count: nums.count + enlarge)
+        // Copy all elements from the original array to the new array
+        for i in nums.indices {
+            res[i] = nums[i]
+        }
+        // Return the extended new array
+        return res
+    }
     ```

 === "JS"

     ```javascript title="array.js"
-    [class]{}-[func]{extend}
+    /* Extend array length */
+    // Note: JavaScript's Array is dynamic array, can be directly expanded
+    // For learning purposes, this function treats Array as fixed-length array
+    function extend(nums, enlarge) {
+        // Initialize an array with extended length
+        const res = new Array(nums.length + enlarge).fill(0);
+        // Copy all elements from the original array to the new array
+        for (let i = 0; i < nums.length; i++) {
+            res[i] = nums[i];
+        }
+        // Return the extended new array
+        return res;
+    }
     ```

 === "TS"

     ```typescript title="array.ts"
-    [class]{}-[func]{extend}
+    /* Extend array length */
+    // Note: TypeScript's Array is dynamic array, can be directly expanded
+    // For learning purposes, this function treats Array as fixed-length array
+    function extend(nums: number[], enlarge: number): number[] {
+        // Initialize an array with extended length
+        const res = new Array(nums.length + enlarge).fill(0);
+        // Copy all elements from the original array to the new array
+        for (let i = 0; i < nums.length; i++) {
+            res[i] = nums[i];
+        }
+        // Return the extended new array
+        return res;
+    }
     ```

 === "Dart"

     ```dart title="array.dart"
-    [class]{}-[func]{extend}
+    /* Extend array length */
+    List<int> extend(List<int> nums, int enlarge) {
+      // Initialize an array with extended length
+      List<int> res = List.filled(nums.length + enlarge, 0);
+      // Copy all elements from the original array to the new array
+      for (var i = 0; i < nums.length; i++) {
+        res[i] = nums[i];
+      }
+      // Return the extended new array
+      return res;
+    }
     ```

 === "Rust"

     ```rust title="array.rs"
-    [class]{}-[func]{extend}
+    /* Extend array length */
+    fn extend(nums: &[i32], enlarge: usize) -> Vec<i32> {
+        // Initialize an array with extended length
+        let mut res: Vec<i32> = vec![0; nums.len() + enlarge];
+        // Copy all elements from original array to new
+        res[0..nums.len()].copy_from_slice(nums);

+        // Return the extended new array
+        res
+    }
     ```

 === "C"

     ```c title="array.c"
-    [class]{}-[func]{extend}
+    /* Extend array length */
+    int *extend(int *nums, int size, int enlarge) {
+        // Initialize an array with extended length
+        int *res = (int *)malloc(sizeof(int) * (size + enlarge));
+        // Copy all elements from the original array to the new array
+        for (int i = 0; i < size; i++) {
+            res[i] = nums[i];
+        }
+        // Initialize expanded space
+        for (int i = size; i < size + enlarge; i++) {
+            res[i] = 0;
+        }
+        // Return the extended new array
+        return res;
+    }
     ```

 === "Kotlin"

     ```kotlin title="array.kt"
-    [class]{}-[func]{extend}
+    /* Extend array length */
+    fun extend(nums: IntArray, enlarge: Int): IntArray {
+        // Initialize an array with extended length
+        val res = IntArray(nums.size + enlarge)
+        // Copy all elements from the original array to the new array
+        for (i in nums.indices) {
+            res[i] = nums[i]
+        }
+        // Return the extended new array
+        return res
+    }
     ```

 === "Ruby"

     ```ruby title="array.rb"
-    [class]{}-[func]{extend}
+    ### Extend array length ###
+    # Note: Ruby's Array is dynamic array, can be directly expanded
+    # For learning purposes, this function treats Array as fixed-length array
+    def extend(nums, enlarge)
+      # Initialize an array with extended length
+      res = Array.new(nums.length + enlarge, 0)

+      # Copy all elements from the original array to the new array
+      for i in 0...nums.length
+        res[i] = nums[i]
+      end

+      # Return the extended new array
+      res
+    end
     ```

-=== "Zig"

-    ```zig title="array.zig"
-    [class]{}-[func]{extend}
-    ```

-## 4.1.2 &nbsp; Advantages and limitations of arrays
+## 4.1.2 &nbsp; Advantages and Limitations of Arrays

-Arrays are stored in contiguous memory spaces and consist of elements of the same type.
-This approach provides substantial prior information that systems can leverage to optimize the efficiency of data structure operations.
+Arrays are stored in contiguous memory space with elements of the same type.
+This approach contains rich prior information that the system can use to optimize the efficiency of data structure operations.

-- **High space efficiency**: Arrays allocate a contiguous block of memory for data, eliminating the need for additional structural overhead.
+- **High space efficiency**: Arrays allocate contiguous memory blocks for data without additional structural overhead.
-- **Support for random access**: Arrays allow $O(1)$ time access to any element.
+- **Support for random access**: Arrays allow accessing any element in $O(1)$ time.
-- **Cache locality**: When accessing array elements, the computer not only loads them but also caches the surrounding data, utilizing high-speed cache to enchance subsequent operation speeds.
+- **Cache locality**: When accessing array elements, the computer not only loads the element but also caches the surrounding data, thereby leveraging the cache to improve the execution speed of subsequent operations.

-However, continuous space storage is a double-edged sword, with the following limitations:
+Contiguous space storage is a double-edged sword with the following limitations:

-- **Low efficiency in insertion and deletion**: As arrays accumulate many elements, inserting or deleting elements requires shifting a large number of elements.
+- **Low insertion and deletion efficiency**: When an array has many elements, insertion and deletion operations require shifting a large number of elements.
-- **Fixed length**: The length of an array is fixed after initialization.
-Expanding an array requires copying all data to a new array, incurring significant costs.
+- **Immutable length**: After an array is initialized, its length is fixed.
+Expanding the array requires copying all data to a new array, which is very costly.
-- **Space wastage**: If the allocated array size exceeds the what is necessary, the extra space is wasted.
+- **Space waste**: If the allocated size of an array exceeds what is actually needed, the extra space is wasted.

-## 4.1.3 &nbsp; Typical applications of arrays
+## 4.1.3 &nbsp; Typical Applications of Arrays

-Arrays are fundamental and widely used data structures.
-They find frequent application in various algorithms and serve in the implementation of complex data structures.
+Arrays are a fundamental and common data structure, frequently used in various algorithms and for implementing various complex data structures.

-- **Random access**: Arrays are ideal for storing data when random sampling is required.
-By generating a random sequence based on indices, we can achieve random sampling efficiently.
+- **Random access**: If we want to randomly sample some items, we can use an array to store them and generate a random sequence to implement random sampling based on indices.
 - **Sorting and searching**: Arrays are the most commonly used data structure for sorting and searching algorithms.
-Techniques like quick sort, merge sort, binary search, etc., are primarily operate on arrays.
+Quick sort, merge sort, binary search, and others are primarily performed on arrays.
-- **Lookup tables**: Arrays serve as efficient lookup tables for quick element or relationship retrieval.
-For instance, mapping characters to ASCII codes becomes seamless by using the ASCII code values as indices and storing corresponding elements in the array.
+- **Lookup tables**: When we need to quickly find an element or its corresponding relationship, we can use an array as a lookup table.
+For example, if we want to implement a mapping from characters to ASCII codes, we can use the ASCII code value of a character as an index, with the corresponding element stored at that position in the array.
-- **Machine learning**: Within the domain of neural networks, arrays play a pivotal role in executing crucial linear algebra operations involving vectors, matrices, and tensors.
-Arrays serve as the primary and most extensively used data structure in neural network programming.
+- **Machine learning**: Neural networks make extensive use of linear algebra operations between vectors, matrices, and tensors, all of which are constructed in the form of arrays.
+Arrays are the most commonly used data structure in neural network programming.
-- **Data structure implementation**:  Arrays serve as the building blocks for implementing various data structures like stacks, queues, hash tables, heaps, graphs, etc. For instance, the adjacency matrix representation of a graph is essentially a two-dimensional array.
+- **Data structure implementation**: Arrays can be used to implement stacks, queues, hash tables, heaps, graphs, and other data structures.
+For example, the adjacency matrix representation of a graph is essentially a two-dimensional array.